Developing selection criteria

 After reading the criteria, it should be clear to the candidate that they are required to demonstrate what they have done and the result or outcome achieved.
 Your HR Consultant will assist you with developing selection criteria for managerial or supervisory positions, if required.

-- Provide a logical and consistent link between the selection criteria, the duty statement and the advertisement;
+- Provide a logical and consistent link between the selection criteria, the position description and the advertisement;

 - Ensure equity and diversity principles are observed;